thislooksfun/ForgeUpdater/Documentation.md

 Modders:
 ===
 I tried to make this as easy to implement as possible, and I think I did a pretty good job.
-All you have to do is add the following to your main mod class.
-(The one with @Mod).
+You don't have to add any dependencies to your mod(s), and you don't have to worry about anything crashing if this isn't installed.
+All you have to do is add the following methods to your main mod class (the one with @Mod).
+That's it.
 These can be in any order you want, just make sure they have the same name and return types otherwise it will not work!
 If you don't know what the `@Optional.Method` annotation does, Minalien has a great page about it [here](http://minalien.com/minecraft-forge-feature-spotlight-optional-annotation/).

 **Required:** The `CurseID` for your mod.
 Find it at `curse.com/mc-mods/minecraft/[curseID]`